Skip to main content

 4. Select Update at the bottom of the page

-No Action
+• No Action

 The default action, where violations are only displayed in the audit report.

-Firewall Dashboard
+• Firewall Dashboard

-See Firewall Dashboard to learn more
+See Repository Firewall Dashboard

-Repository Results
+• Repository Results

 From the Firewall configuration page, you may view the audit repo for a proxy repository configured with Repository Firewall protection.

-See Repository Results view to learn more
+See Repository Results

-Quarantined Component View
+• Quarantined Component View

-See Quarantined Component View to learn more
+See Quarantined Component View

-Quarantine remediation
+Quarantine Remediation

-Select a different version
+1. Select a different version

 The easiest way to remediate a violation is to select a different version of the same component without the failing violation.
 The version graph on the Component Details Page shows information about policy violations for other versions.

-Select a different component
+2. Select a different component

 When there is no version of the component that meets your policy standards, you may consider choosing a different component that will solve the same issue.
 Good component hygiene starts with selecting projects that are active in addressing security risks.

-Waive the violation
+3. Waive the failing violations

 When an essential component has no remediation path forward, you may choose to waive the violation and allow it into your repository.
 Waiving a policy violation is accepting the risk that comes with that component - it does not remove the risk.
 Once the vulnerable component is in your environment you may use Sonatype Lifecycle to track the risk in your applications.